 Tip: The easiest way to calculate this is to opt for a term plan till retirement or till your dependents (especially children) are financially independent and there are no outstanding debts.

+You need to know how much premium you need to pay for the entire policy tenure so that it is budgeted in advance.
+If the premium for a term insurance plan is not paid on time, it would lapse and your life insurance coverage would cease to exist.
 Also, the premiums are held constant over the predetermined tenure of the policy.
 Thus, the earlier you buy the plan, the better it is.
 However, most individuals only realize the importance of term insurance at a much higher age, when there could be a substantial rise in the premium.

 Further, the premiums could rise if the policyholder develops a life-threatening habit (drinking/smoking) or physical condition (illness/disability/obesity).
 This could also lead to difficulty in getting the policy issued.